|$949 – $1,999||Price Range||$849 – $1,399|

 We contend that Leesa will be ok for all sleeping positions, though, it’s not exactly firm, nor soft.
 Remember, it’s somewhere in between and that’s both a strength and weakness for the bed.
 It’s positive in the sense that it means Leesa is a suitable bed for a large number of people, but it’s negative in the sense that people in special situations might not like it.

 When you’re comparing Nest Bedding to Leesa, that’s pretty much impossible because you’re referencing two different brands.
 Nest Bedding makes 5+ beds and Leesa, 2 beds.
-When you’re comparing Nest Alexander Hybrid and Leesa, however, it’s easier to draw distinctions.
+When you’re comparing Nest Sparrow and Leesa, however, it’s easier to draw distinctions.
 Here are the main points to keep in mind:

 Of course there’s more to know about both beds, but that’s the reason we’ve posted individual reviews on our Mattress Reviews page.
 Make sure to check those out, alongside the dozens of other pieces of content we’ve published on the site.